CenturyLinkCloud/mdw/mdw-workflow/assets/com/centurylink/mdw/staging/readme.md

 time by cloning from Git remote.
 Saving a staged asset also increments its version in .mdw/versions and commits/pushes the versions file as well.

+Because the temp/git/staging can be deleted at any time (especially due to redeployment), the following logic pertains when a user clicks on the Admin tab's Staging nav link:
+  - Check Git remote for user staging branch.
+    - If staging branch does not exist, display Create Staging Area button
+    - Otherwise, if staging branch exists in Git remote, check for user staging directory under temp/git/staging
+      - If local staging directory does not exist, clone from Git and display live progress info
+      - If/when local staging area exists, pull from remote to refresh, and display any staged assets

 To avoid requiring Git accounts for all staging users, commits are performed as git.user from mdw.yaml.
 The commit message for a staged asset save includes the user ID who made the change.
 Unstaging commits a new change to the staging branch to undo any previously staged change(s).